Sanjo17/flow_inter/README.md

 # Flow Fungible Token Project

-## Welcome to the Flow Fungible Token Project Repository

 This repository is dedicated to the implementation of a comprehensive Fungible Token contract on the Flow blockchain.
 It includes a suite of transactions and scripts, organized into different sections, addressing various aspects of token management and interactions.